pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 :   converts an error number err returned by a member of the memkind interface to an error message *msg* where the maximum size of the message is passed by the *size* parameter.

 HEAP MANAGEMENT:
 :   The functions described in this section define a heap manager with an interface modeled on the ISO C standard API’s, except that the user must specify the kind of memory with the first argument to each function.
-See the **KINDS** section below for a full description of the implemented kinds.
-For file-backed kind of memory see `memkind_create_pmem()` or `memkind_create_pmem_with_config()`.
-For memory kind created on user-specified area, please check `memkind_create_fixed()`.
+See the [**KINDS**](#kinds) section below for a full description of the implemented kinds.
+For the file-backed kind of memory see `memkind_create_pmem()` or `memkind_create_pmem_with_config()`.
+For the memory kind created on user-specified area, please check `memkind_create_fixed()`.

 `memkind_malloc()`
 :   allocates *size* bytes of uninitialized memory of the specified *kind*.
 The allocated space is suitably aligned (after possible pointer coercion) for storage of any type of object.
 If *size* is 0, then `memkind_malloc()` returns *NULL*.